 Ricci E Poveri

-Ricci E Poveri is an Italian pop group that achieved immense success in the 1980s with their infectious melodies and polished production.
-Hailing from Genoa, the group is best known for their 1981 international smash hit "Sarà perché ti amo," which sold millions of copies and topped charts across Europe.
+Ricci E Poveri is an Italian pop and dance music group that achieved major success in the 1980s.
+Hailing from Genoa, the band is best known for their 1981 international smash "Sarà perché ti amo", which sold millions of copies across Europe and topped numerous charts.

 Early career

-The group was formed in Genoa, Italy, in the late 1970s by the trio of Angela Brambati, Paolo Poveri, and his brother Franco Poveri.
-Their early sound was rooted in Italian pop and light disco, leading to their debut single "Come vorrei" in 1979 and their self-titled debut album in 1980 on the CGD label.
+The group was formed in Genoa, Italy, in the late 1970s by the core trio of Angela Brambati, Piero Cassano, and Amedeo Perego.
+Their initial sound blended Italian melodic pop with the emerging electronic disco rhythms of the era, leading to their first recordings and label interest.

 Breakthrough

-The definitive breakthrough arrived in 1981 with the release of the album Ricci E Poveri '81 and its lead single "Sarà perché ti amo."
-The song became a cultural phenomenon, propelling the album to multi-platinum status in Italy and achieving number one positions in multiple European countries, including Germany and Switzerland.
+The band's major breakthrough arrived in 1981 with the release of the album Ricci E Poveri and its lead single "Sarà perché ti amo".
+The irresistibly catchy song became a phenomenon, propelling the album to multi-platinum status in Italy and achieving number one positions in several European countries.

 Key tracks

-Sarà perché ti amo — This is their signature hit, an international chart-topper that defined their career and became an enduring anthem of Italian pop.
+Sarà perché ti amo — This 1981 single is their signature hit, defining their career with massive European sales and enduring popularity.